Do you need to take a college English program? Four reasons why you should

 Canada is a multicultural nation

 Canada's always been welcoming to newcomers from around the world, and many of those newcomers arrive in Toronto, an important multicultural hub of Canada.
-According to Toronto.ca, it's estimated that 51 per cent of Toronto's population was born outside Canada, so odds are that most of the readers of this piece come from outside the GTA.
+The City of Toronto estimates that 51 per cent of its population was born outside Canada, so odds are that most of the readers of this piece come from outside the GTA.
 This means that many of those readers also don't have English as their native language, considering Toronto is a city with over 140 languages spoken.

 It's essential for education and employment